strizer86/strizer86.github.io/README.md

 What's in the Package?
 - 4 layouts to offer a variety of options based on player preference & knowledge.
 - Full Tracker (Maps, Hint Tracker, & Boss guide.
 This is the absolute max amount of info and tracking available)
-- Mid Tracker (Same as above, just without the chests and shops)
+- Mid Tracker (Same as above, just without the chests and shops in the map)
 - Slim Tracker (Same items, bosses, & hints tracked as Full Tracker but without the tabs)
 - Min Tracker (Minimalist layout featuring just the key items)